Introduction | What We Do | What We Ask

 WHAT WE ASK

 NYPD SHIELD is a two-way street; the key to success is for information to flow in two directions.
 Private sector personnel are well situated to serve as eyes and ears of the NYPD.
-We ask your assistance in the fight against terrorism by reporting suspicious behavior as soon as possible.
+We ask your assistance in the fight against terrorism by reporting suspicious behavior as soon as possible to the local authorities as well as SHIELD

 In addition, we recognize that our private sector partners are uniquely qualified to assist NYPD personnel during counterterrorism deployments.
 Your personnel know your buildings, blocks and neighborhoods from a different perspective.
 You know what belongs and what is out of place.
 We urge you and your staff to speak with the police officers you see on the street, particularly those assigned to posts in the vicinity of sensitive and critical locations.
 Sharing your perspective can help us be more effective.
 If you have information to pass to the NYPD but cannot do so in person, please use our 24-hour hotline, 1-888-NYC-SAFE or 311.
 In an emergency, always call 911.